uncoxali/portfolio/README.md

 4. Update the navigation in:
    - [src/components/Navigation.tsx](file:///Users/alimohamadi/Desktop/portfolio/src/components/Navigation.tsx)

-See [CUSTOMIZATION_GUIDE.md](file:///Users/alimohamadi/Desktop/portfolio/CUSTOMIZATION_GUIDE.md) for detailed instructions on how to customize each section with your LinkedIn profile information.
+See [JOSH_STYLE_ENHANCEMENTS.md](file:///Users/alimohamadi/Desktop/portfolio/JOSH_STYLE_ENHANCEMENTS.md) for detailed documentation on all the enhancements made to bring your portfolio closer to the quality of Josh W. Comeau's website.

 ## License

 This project is licensed under the MIT License.
-# portfolio
-# portfolio